espoem/utbot/README.md

 | deadline | 2018-01-01 | a date in format YYYY-MM-DD | optional |
 | assignees | "\@steemname1, \@steemname2" | Steem mentions of assigned people; valid only for a task that is in progress | optional |

-*You can obtain the Discord user ID by submitting `\@usermention` in a channel they are in or after enabling developers tools you can right click on a user's avatar and copy the ID.*
+*You can obtain the Discord user ID by submitting `\@usermention` in a channel they are in or you can right click on a user's avatar and copy the ID after enabling developers tools.*

 ## Discord Message Examples